ham2k/adif4/README.md

 ### The problem:

+* Users want to use "extended characters" in their logs.
+The standard does not allow it, but many applications do this in many incompatible ways.
 * ADIF is "text based", but does not specify the encoding to use in this "text", since this didn't matter for 7-bit ASCII.
 * ADIF uses "counts" to determine the length of the data in each field, but does not specify whether the counts should be in bytes or characters, since this didn't matter for US-ASCII.
-* Users want to use "extended characters" in their logs.
-* [Developers have used both](survey-results/README.md) 8-bit encodings and UTF-8 in their apps, and both are equivalent for 7-bit ASCII.
-* But once you add "extended characters", the two encodings are not equivalent, and apps can break not only by showing the wrong characters, but by truncating data, including extraneous data, or even dropping fields or entire records.
+* [Developers have used both](survey-results/README.md) 8-bit encodings and UTF-8 in their applications, and while both are equivalent for 7-bit ASCII, once you add "extended characters", the two encodings are not equivalent, and applications can break not only by showing the wrong characters, but by truncating data, including extraneous data, or even dropping fields or entire records.
 * ***So, we have, at the very least, three different ways to interpret the standard, based on which encoding you pick: ASCII, Latin1 and UTF-8.*** And these are incompatible with each other if you want to consider including "extended characters" in the standard.

 ### The proposal:

 * Produce a [new "epoch"](https://www.adif.org/316/ADIF_316.htm#Header_Field_ADIF_VER) of the standard: **ADIF 4**.
 * Make all ambiguous details regarding encodings in the standard more explicit.
-* Define a new `ENCODING` header so that apps can explicitly state which encoding they are using.
+* Define a new `ENCODING` header so that applications can explicitly state which encoding they are using.
-* Declare "US-ASCII" as the default encoding, and require apps to support importing and exporting it in order to be considered compliant.
+* Declare "US-ASCII" as the default encoding, and require applications to support importing and exporting it in order to be considered compliant.
-* Declare that apps can reject encodings they don't support, and still be considered compliant, but explain to the user that the rejection was due to an unexpected encoding, provide a list of supported encodings, and point the user to the page at https://fixes.adif.org/, which provides users with tools to fix encoding issues and convert between encodings.
+* Declare that applications can reject encodings they don't support, and still be considered compliant, but explain to the user that the rejection was due to an unexpected encoding, provide a list of supported encodings, and point the user to the page at https://fixes.adif.org/, which provides users with tools to fix encoding issues and convert between encodings.
-* Suggest that apps should support "UTF-8" imports and exports.
+* Suggest that applications should support "UTF-8" imports and exports.
-* Suggest that apps should support "Latin1" imports, and might even consider this the default encoding when importing pre-ADIF 4 files.
+* Suggest that applications should support "Latin1" imports, and might even consider this the default encoding when importing pre-ADIF 4 files.
-* Allow apps to attempt to detect, and correct, possible mis-encodings in files that do not have an "encoding" header.
+* Allow applications to attempt to detect, and correct, possible mis-encodings in files that do not have an "encoding" header.

 ### More context:

 * There's a [summary of other proposals discussed](#other-proposals) at the end of this document.
-* There's a [survey of existing apps](survey-results/README.md) that were tested to see how they handled different types of encodings and field counts.
+* There's a [survey of existing applicationss](survey-results/README.md) that were tested to see how they handled different types of encodings and field counts.

 ---